jxtngx/jxtngx/design-philosophies.md

 2. **Name the seam, then pick the pattern**
    Use a pattern when it names a variation that already exists:
    - **Strategy** — interchangeable algorithms behind one interface (optimizers, trackers, rendering modes).
-   - **Factory / builder** — init that chooses a product from a spec (`@init-*`, device/backend, board).
+   - **Factory / builder** — init that chooses a product from a spec (`@init-*`, device/backend, board, iOS vs macOS vs watchOS).
-   - **Adapter** — a language or runtime boundary (Python calling CUDA, TS host calling a Rust crate).
+   - **Adapter** — a language or runtime boundary (Python calling CUDA, TS host calling a Rust crate, Swift calling C / Objective-C).
    - **Pipeline / chain** — ordered constraints that must stay inspectable.
    - **Observer / event** — a stream you subscribe to, not a hidden callback soup.
-   - **Module / composition** — `nn.Module`, owned UI components, ROS nodes, Zephyr threads.
+   - **Module / composition** — `nn.Module`, owned UI components, SwiftUI views, ROS nodes, Zephyr threads.

    Prefer three clear functions over an Abstract Factory around one class.

 3. **Composition over inheritance**
    Objects contain behavior.
 Trees that pretend to share it rot.
-PyTorch modules, shadcn components, Rust traits, and C++20 concepts are the same idea.
+PyTorch modules, shadcn components, Swift protocols, Rust traits, and C++20 concepts are the same idea.
 Inheritance is allowed when it is a true is-a and the base is stable.

 4. **SOLID as pressure, not liturgy**
    Single responsibility at the module you test.
 Open for extension at a trait, protocol, or interface; closed for smash-and-edit of the hot path.
 Do not invent an interface for one implementation.
 Depend on the seam, not the concrete trainer, renderer, or kernel.

 5. **Errors are part of the API**
    Python: exceptions with context, no bare `except`.
 TypeScript: typed results at process and network edges.
+Swift: `throws` and `Result` at the seam, no `!` as architecture.
 Rust: `Result`, no `unwrap` on a library path.
 C++20: RAII so failure cannot leak a resource.
 Logging is not control flow.

 6. **Tests specify; CI enforces**
    Unit tests for the function.
 Golden or property tests for the numerical path.
 Integration tests for the seam.
 CI is the floor agents must pass.
 A pattern with no test is a slide.